top1944/duckuments/docs/atoms_85_fall2017_projects/19_impicit-coord/30-final-project-report.md

 #### Pose Estimation
 This algorithm consists of roughly two parts: The first one is the pose estimation of the leading Duckiebot and the other one is the adjustment of the velocity according to this estimate.
 We used an OpenCV library blob detector that detects fiducial tags from the camera.
 From the pixel coordinates of the detected blobs, i.e. the markers of the fiducial tag, the transformation matrix between the tag coordinate frame and the camera coordinate frame is calculated.
 The OpenCV algorithm gives us the the transformation T_CP, which is the homogeneous transformation from camera to tag.
-We map the this transformation in 3D to the 2D case, where the pose of the Duckiebot will be represented by ρ, ψ and θ..
+We map the this transformation in 3D to the 2D case, where the pose of the Duckiebot will be represented by ρ, ψ and θ.. <br />
 First T_CP is inverted which results in T_PC.
 From this transformation we extract the rotation matrix R_PC and the translation vector t_PC.
 From T_CP = [R_CP, t_CP; 0,0,0,1] we extract R_CP and t_CP.
 From there we can easily obtain R_PC = R_CP⁻1 and t_PC = -t_CP.
 We assume that the tag is centered on the Duckiebot’s rear such that the Z-axis of the tag coordinate system is aligned with the X-axis of the Duckiebot and the X-axis of the tag with the Y-axis of the leading Duckiebot.
 (The view of the image is from above.)